rkuma183/wilsonmar.github.io/_posts/2017-03-20-time-series.md

 ## Fortune 500 in the US

-The higher each line is in their graph, the higher the company is on Fortune magazine's 500 largest public companies.
-20 years of rankings are shown.

 <a target="_blank" href="http://beta.fortune.com/fortune500/visualizations/">
 http://beta.fortune.com/fortune500/visualizations<br />
 <img width="1015" alt="dataviz time-series 2030x984" src="https://cloud.githubusercontent.com/assets/300046/24097787/cdd3b2f0-0d3d-11e7-889e-a99b161e1f55.png"></a>

-Select an industry and mouse over a line to see each company's Fortune 500 ranking change over the years.
+Select an industry and mouse over a line to see each company's ranking change over the last 20 years.
+The higher each line appears, the higher the company is on Fortune magazine's 500 largest public companies.

 Companies that have a rising trajectory include: